 If it is a wedding that you are organising and you want the day to go smoothly, there are special wedding event insurance packages that cover lots of possible things that can go wrong!
 Even though it is so well thought out considering so many possible issues this wedding package with a good insurance company can be quite economical.

-but across the board everyone wants their event to go perfectly.
+The list of event types is long; but across the board everyone wants their event to go perfectly.
 Spending some time and a little before the event on a suitable policy is far better than picking up the pieces after some mishap after the event!